top of page

 -demonstrate everything is connected

--show that the scientific method is a way of thinking
+-show that the scientific method is a way of thinking about the world

 Classes